Bengaluru, Karnataka, India – July 13, 2020

 Itolizumab was overall well tolerated and found to be safe with infusion reactions manageable with slowing infusion rate.

-Itolizumab when administered to patients with moderate to severe ARDS due to COVID-19 effectively controlled hyper-activation of the immune system in response to the SARS-CoV-2 virus and prevented morbidity and mortality related to the ‘cytokine storm’.
+Itolizumab when administered to patients with moderate to severe ARDS due to COVID-19 effectively controlled hyper-activation of the immune system in response to the SARS-CoV-2 virus and reduced morbidity and mortality related to the ‘cytokine storm’.
 Older patients and those with co-morbidities like diabetes and hypertension, who were treated with Itolizumab, recovered well.

 The results of Biocon’s clinical trial support the hypothesis that Itolizumab’s novel immune-modulating mechanism of action is effective in addressing the severe ‘cytokine storm’ experienced by COVID-19 patients.